ahmedeid6842/Car/README.md

 </p>

 <p>
 The main goal of this project is to help users determine the fair market value of used cars by considering various factors such as make, model, mileage, condition, and location.
-By using sophisticated algorithms and data analysis techniques, the application provides reliable pricing estimates that can assist car buyers, sellers, and enthusiasts in making informed decisions.
+By using Admin approval for the reports and estimate report querie, the application provides reliable pricing estimates that can assist car buyers, sellers, and enthusiasts in making informed decisions.
 </p>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>